RavirajKumarTiwari/React/blogs-context/README.md

 # Blogs-Context

 This project is a simple blog application built with React, demonstrating the use of the Context API for state management.
-The Context API is a component structure provided by the React framework, allowing you to share state and methods with other components without passing props down manually at every level.
+Additionally, it utilizes the `useNavigate` and `useLocation` hooks for navigation within the application.

 ## What I Learned